Blogify/Blogify/README.md

 'jorenvanhocht\Blogify\BlogifyServiceProvider',
 ```

-Add the following code to your aliases array in config/app.php to be able to use the facade.
+Add the following code to your aliases array in config/app.php to be able to use the facade. <em>(Not required, you can also use the helper method)</em>

 ```php
 'Blogify'	=> 'jorenvanhocht\Blogify\Facades\Blogify',